Take your pick for Costa Rica transportation; plane, train, or automobile? Just kidding, you probably won’t be taking the train in Costa Rica.

 Nicaragua border: If you are traveling from San Jose the best way to get to Nicaragua is with Tica Bus.
 If you are traveling from another part of the country it is best to take a public bus to the border.
 You can read all about how to do the border crossing here.

 Panama border: If you will be traveling to the Panama border on the Caribbean coast from San Jose the best way to do it is by taking the MEPE bus from San Jose to the border town of Sixaola.
-There are also busses from all Caribbean coast towns to the border.
-You can find out all about the border crossing here.

 -It is always possible to combine multiple transportation methods.
 In other words, you could take a private shuttle to your destination if you don’t feel comfortable doing the long drive and then rent a car for day trips while there.

-– Gas stations in Costa Rica are full service.
+– Gas stations in Costa Rica are full-service.
 That means that when you pull up at a gas station an attendant will come fill your gas for you.